 The bridge route was long and incredibly windy – even icy in parts.
 But we made it!
 (The severity of the walk depends on the weather.
 There are sure to be colder temperatures during winter, snow, a bit of ice and potentially wind on the bridge.
 Summer is probably very different!)

 Tickets for the Fjellheisen Cable Car

-It’s perhaps a little pricy: a single adult roundtrip ticket costs about 400 Norwegian Krone, which is approximately $47 USD.
-But we were in Tromso without plans to come back (yet) and we wanted to do it.
+It is a must-see site in Tromsø.
 The trip to the top takes four minutes and reaches an altitude of 1381 feet (421 meters) above sea level.

-Those are the five excursions in Tromso we recommend most and experienced first hand.
-There are many more to consider, however, so here’s a few we wish we could have done, with companies we trust.
+Those are the six excursions in Tromso we recommend most and experienced firsthand.
+However, there are many more to consider, so here are a few we wish we could have done with companies we trust.
 (They’ll have to wait for our next trip!):

 - Polar Fishing Adventure with Polar Adventures